NeuronQ/shoggoth/README.md

 ## Example

-**NOTE:** This is already OUTLDATED, we've moved from struct based to functinal parsers for simplicity.
+**NOTE:** This is already OUTDATED, we've moved from struct based to functinal parsers for simplicity.
 See `shogo2/` equialents to what's below.

 ```go